dmotts/customer-support-bot/README.md

 ![Chat Widget Preview](https://res.cloudinary.com/dzpafdvkm/image/upload/v1725829845/Portfolio/virtual-assistant-chat-widget.png)

 ## Project Overview
-This project is a virtual assistant chat widget designed to help users with general inquiries and provide information when the assistant is not available.
+This project is designed to help users with general inquiries and provide information when the assistant is not available.

 ## Technologies Used
 - ![JavaScript Logo](https://res.cloudinary.com/dzpafdvkm/image/upload/v1718575080/Portfolio/logos/javascript-logo.png) **JavaScript**: For scripting and interactivity within the chat widget.